HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 ## Video

-The `<video>` element shipped in 2010, and has been the best and – since the demise of plugins like Flash and Silverlight – only way to put video content on websites since then.
+The `<video>` element shipped in 2010, and has been the best and – since the demise of plugins like Flash and Silverlight – *only* way to embed video content on websites.

 Over the last few years, I have had the sense that web content is shifting.
 Whereas still images (Flickr, Instagram) once ruled, I'm increasingly seeing moving ones (TikTok) dominate.
-Is this shift borne out in the Almanac's dataset?
+Is this sense borne out in the Almanac's dataset?
 How are we using `<video>` on the web?

 ### Video adoption